Asquera/varnish-newrelic/README.md

 To check that everything is correctly set up you can start a small test web application from  he `test` folder.
 It needs Ruby with the sinatra gem insalled.
 Just start it and should display the time stamp of the `X-Request-Start` header

+### Debian Package

+A new source package can be created from within the vmod folder.

+    dh_make -p <packagename>_<version> -l --createorig

+The parameter `l` signals a library source package. `createorig` creates orig.tar.gz file.

+* Configure the information regarding package name, maintainer and version in `debian/control` and `debian/changelog`
+* Remove all *.ex files